per1234/esparto/README.md

-# Esparto v3.3 is a rapid development framework, synchronous task queue and GPIO manager with a rich webUI for ESP8266 devices.
+# Esparto v3.3 is a rapid development framework, synchronous task queue and GPIO manager with a rich webUI for ESP8266 devices

-## Click Image for youtube introduction worth 21,686 words...
+## Click Image for youtube introduction worth 21,686 words

 [![Youtube Introduction](https://img.youtube.com/vi/phi1V2tMpEU/0.jpg)](https://youtu.be/phi1V2tMpEU)

 ## What's new

-**N.B.** As always there may well be some broekn links here as I "backfill" the latest documentation over the next few days...but you can get the code and start playing right now.
+**N.B.** As always there may well be some brbroken links here as I "backfill" the latest documentation over the next few days...but you can get the code and start playing right now.

 There have been numerous changes since the (disastrous: apologies) v3.2 The best thing to do is watch the video, but the major ones are:

 ### Internals

-NEW
+#### NEW

 * Automatic NTP synchronisation
 * New timers "at" and "daily" which take absolute clock time